 Why Cork Bark Is Perfect for Habitats and Air Plant Displays

-In reptile and amphibian habitats, cork bark can be used to create climbing surfaces, hides, backgrounds, and enrichment features.
+In reptile and amphibian habitats, cork bark can be used to create climbing surfaces, hiding spots, backgrounds, and enrichment features.
 For air plant enthusiasts, cork bark provides a natural mounting surface that allows Tillandsia to thrive while creating striking vertical displays.

 Preparing Cork Bark for Live Animal Enclosures